 Grade levels: 6–8 commuter, 9–12 optional boarding

-The school is meant to provide as open a learning environment as possible, while preparing students to skip college and go directly into “the real world” as programmers, entrepreneurs, founders, designers, and thought leaders.
-The curriculum is smaller than the typical college prep curriculum, while still providing students with the foundational skills necessary for college admission, should they choose to apply to college.
-Critically, the curriculum is designed to allow students to earn top programmer salaries straight out of high school.
+The school is meant to provide as open a learning environment as possible, while preparing students to skip college and go directly into “the real world” with solid programming skills and social awareness.
+The curriculum deviates somewhat from the typical college prep curriculum, while still providing students with the foundational skills necessary for college admission, should they choose to apply to college.
+Critically, the curriculum is designed to allow students to work at top technology companies straight out of high school.

 — Math should be merged with an extensive, rigorous, and creative algorithms curriculum (6–12).

-— In addition to a traditional English curriculum, media studies (6–12) should be taught primarily through music and video, drawing on Hollywood canon.
-Speeches, movies, performances, slideshows, and multimedia essays should be favored as presentational forms over traditional written essays and exams.
+— In addition to a traditional English curriculum, media studies (6–12) should be taught primarily through music and video, drawing on Hollywood canon, as a means of increasing contemporary social awareness.
+Speeches, movies, performances, slideshows, and multimedia essays should be taken as serious presentational forms alongside traditional written essays and exams.

-— The history/social studies curriculum should be modified to better orient students to a global perspective, according to a schedule such as the following.
+— The history/social studies curriculum should be modified to better orient students to a diverse global perspective, with an emphasis on world history and world religion.